brianjbeach/sagemaker4research-workshop/Labs/01-digit-classification-linear-learner.md

 pre-process data, train a model, create a SageMaker hosted endpoint, and make predictions against this endpoint - completing a full machine learning workflow end-to-end.

-1. In your notebook instance, click on the top level folder.
+1. In your notebook instance, click on the `SageMaker Samples` tab.
-2. Navigate to `sample-notebooks / introduction_to_amazon_algorithms / linear_learner_mnist`
+2. Open the `linear_learner_mnist.ipynb` notebook from the `Introduction to Amazon Algorithms` section which should already be expanded.
-3. Open the `linear_learner_mnist.ipynb` notebook, the follow the directions in the notebook.
-4. In the `bucket = '<your_s3_bucket_name_here>'` code line, paste the name of the S3 bucket you created in Module 1 to replace `<your_s3_bucket_name_here>`.
+3. Follow the directions in the notebook.
+In the `bucket = '<your_s3_bucket_name_here>'` code line, paste the name of the S3 bucket you created in Module 1 to replace `<your_s3_bucket_name_here>`.
 The code line should now read similar to `bucket = 'smworkshop-john-smith'`.
    Do NOT paste the entire path (s3://.......), just the bucket name.